anderson-aristotle/jquery-ajax-token-auth/README.md

 ### Lab: Get all Examples

-Modify `scripts/examples/index.sh` to make an authenticated request to our API to get all examples.
+Modify `scripts/examples/index.sh` to make a request to our API to get all examples.

 Add code to `assests/scripts/examples/*` to get all examples from the browser.

 ### Lab: Get one Example

-Modify `scripts/examples/show.sh` to make an authenticated request to our API to get all examples.
+Modify `scripts/examples/show.sh` to make a request to our API to get one example.

 Add code to `assests/scripts/examples/*` to get an example from the browser.